 You may have downloaded Lightroom plug-ins, for example, Export plug-ins, Publish Services, custom web galleries, and so forth.
 You can probably download those again from the developer, but it’s worth backing them up to be on the safe side.

 To find them, go to File menu > Plug-in Manager and on each non-standard plug-in, check the current path, as shown below.
 Don’t forget to write down your serial numbers or registration codes at the same time!

-If you need to reinstall Lightroom and you’re not a Creative Cloud member, you’ll need your serial number, and if you purchased an upgrade, you’ll also need a serial from an earlier version.
+If you need to reinstall Lightroom and you’re not a Creative Cloud subscriber, you’ll need your serial number, and if you purchased an upgrade, you’ll also need a serial from an earlier version.
 As long as you registered your copy with Adobe, your older serial numbers can be accessed on Adobe’s website by selecting My Products and Services.

 Finally, you may want to back up your Preferences file.
 That includes last used catalogs, last used settings, view options, FTP settings for uploading web galleries, some plug-in settings, etc. The preferences could be rebuilt if necessary, but you would save yourself some time by backing them up and restoring them.

 Windows—C: \ Users \ [your username] \ AppData \ Roaming \ Adobe \ Lightroom \ Preferences \ Lightroom Classic CC 7 Preferences.agprefs